Last Updated on July 22, 2022 by Rei Garnet

 You can use this diet portion calculator for rabbits to determine the proper amount of clover (vegetables) you can give your rabbits per day:

 Diet Portion Calculator For Rabbits

-If you currently have no way of weighing your rabbit, here’s an estimated amount of how much clovers you can give your rabbit based on the average weight of rabbits per breed:
+If you currently have no way of weighing your rabbit, here’s an estimate of how much clovers you can give your rabbit based on the average weight of rabbits per breed:

 |Rabbit’s weight based on breed||Allowed clover per day|

 |Small breed (1.1–3.5 pounds)||<128 grams|

 |Large breed ( 9 and 12 pounds)||384-760 grams|